Kent is a content creator who enjoys sharing her knowledge about consumer tech. She enjoys playing Black Desert Mobile.

 Thanks to this extremely useful feature, you can now clean and organize your Facebook posts without taking too much time!
 If you happen to have a lot of posts that you no longer wish to keep, this is the perfect time to do so!

 Aside from bulk deleting your posts, you also have the option to hide them in bulk.
 By hiding your posts, you can remove them from your timeline but they’d still be accessible to you.
 So if you want to put them back up again, you can easily do so.
 On the other hand, choosing to delete your posts is permanent.
 Once you’ve deleted the posts, you can no longer restore them.

-Hide Multiple Posts from Your Facebook Timeline
+Keep Multiple Facebook Posts Hidden from Your Timeline

 To hide your posts, here are the steps that you need to follow:

 - Open your Facebook account and view your profile.
 You can do this regardless if you are on mobile or desktop.

 - On your profile, find the button that says “Manage Posts” and click it.